kjd/coen/README.md

 ## Reproducible to make The Root Zone Key Signing Key Ceremony Live Operating System more Trustworthy

-The idea behind this project is create a **Reproducible** ISO image to provide a verifiable process to increase confidence in the DNSSEC Key Signing Key (KSK) for the Root Zone.
+The goal of this project is create a **Reproducible** ISO image to provide a verifiable process to increase confidence in the DNSSEC Key Signing Key (KSK) for the Root Zone.

 ### What are reproducible builds?